Discordi0/Practice/HBT/Sherlock/NeuroSync-D.md

 main-app.js seems like the answer.

+___

-Q5: Then the attacker appears to have found an endpoint that is potentially affected by the previously identified vulnerability.
+### Q5: Then the attacker appears to have found an endpoint that is potentially affected by the previously identified vulnerability.
 What is that endpoint?

-A: /api/bci/analytics
+#### A: /api/bci/analytics

 After the first .js files the attacker searched for.
 There is only this endpoint.

 ![](../../Img/Pasted%20image%2020250429153924.png)

+___

-Q6: How many requests to this endpoint have resulted in an "Unauthorized" response?
+### Q6: How many requests to this endpoint have resulted in an "Unauthorized" response?

-A: 5
+#### A: 5

 Unauthorized code is 401 (https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/401)

 ![](../../Img/Pasted%20image%2020250429154143.png)

+___

-Q7: When is a successful response received from the vulnerable endpoint, meaning that the middleware has been bypassed?
+### Q7: When is a successful response received from the vulnerable endpoint, meaning that the middleware has been bypassed?

-A: 2025-04-01 11:38:05
+#### A: 2025-04-01 11:38:05

 Search for the first 200 response from that endpoint.

 ![](../../Img/Pasted%20image%2020250429154309.png)

+___

-Q8: Given the previous failed requests, what will most likely be the final value for the vulnerable header used to exploit the vulnerability and bypass the middleware?
+### Q8: Given the previous failed requests, what will most likely be the final value for the vulnerable header used to exploit the vulnerability and bypass the middleware?

-A: x-middleware-subrequest: middleware:middleware:middleware:middleware:middleware
+#### A: x-middleware-subrequest: middleware:middleware:middleware:middleware:middleware

 This article says it is. (https://projectdiscovery.io/blog/nextjs-middleware-authorization-bypass)

 We can also see where the attack started in the interface.log file.
-It went from 1 to 4 middleware.
+It went from 1 to 4 middlewares.
 But those were the ones that didn't work.

 ![](../../Img/Pasted%20image%2020250429154442.png)

-After those 4 ones it worked, so we can assume that there were 5 middleware
+After those 4 ones it worked, so we can assume that there were 5 middlewares

 ![](../../Img/Pasted%20image%2020250429154736.png)

+___

-Q9: The attacker chained the vulnerability with an SSRF attack, which allowed them to perform an internal port scan and discover an internal API.
+### Q9: The attacker chained the vulnerability with an SSRF attack, which allowed them to perform an internal port scan and discover an internal API.
 On which port is the API accessible?

-A: 4000
+#### A: 4000

 Just opening the data-api.log file we see this.

 ![](../../Img/Pasted%20image%2020250429154941.png)

+___

-Q10: After the port scan, the attacker starts a brute-force attack to find some vulnerable endpoints in the previously identified API.
+### Q10: After the port scan, the attacker starts a brute-force attack to find some vulnerable endpoints in the previously identified API.
 Which vulnerable endpoint was found?

-A: /logs
+#### A: /logs

 In the same log file, following the brute force attack we cans see that one worked (bc it found a internal file).

 ![](../../Img/Pasted%20image%2020250429155315.png)

+___

-Q11: When the vulnerable endpoint found was used maliciously for the first time?
+### Q11: When the vulnerable endpoint found was used maliciously for the first time?

-A: 2025-04-01 11:39:01
+#### A: 2025-04-01 11:39:01

 That would be when it accessed a file for the first time.

+___

 Q12: What is the attack name the endpoint is vulnerable to?